grav/aws-lumo-cljs-runtime/examples/http-example/README.md

 we can instead calculate the dependencies via [tools.deps](https://clojure.org/guides/deps_and_cli), by specifying them in a `deps.edn` file and invoking the `clj` cli.

+### Separate layer

+Since our dependencies might not update very often, we can add them to AWS Lambda as a separate layer.
+This way,  we can iterate faster on the application code, by not having to re-upload the jar-files when the dependencies don't change.

 ### How to use:

 There are two scripts with the source code: